habin-isa/CV/README.md

 An enthusiastic and artistically trained Full stack Web developer.
 I recently graduated from Makers - a coding bootcamp where I embraced XP values and learnt 4 programming languages in the short space of 3 months.
 Before this, I graduated with a First Class honours in Sculpture, where I made interactive and kinetic installations, powered by code and electronics.
 I am now eager for the next step - a developer role that allows me to continue learning and to contribute my creativity!

 ![Alt text](https://github.com/habin-isa/CV/blob/master/Habin%20High%20res%20colour%20-16.jpg "Sinking the Berg, 2017")
-###### Sinking the Berg, 2017 - Award-winning graduate work - Digital floor-to-ceiling installation.
+###### Image: 'Sinking the Berg', 2017.
+Award-winning graduate work - Digital floor-to-ceiling installation.

 ## Projects